Near Aqua Dulce in Los Angeles County, California — The American West (Pacific Coastal)

 Location.
 34° 29.324′ N, 118° 19.257′ W. Marker is near Aqua Dulce, California, in Los Angeles County.
 Marker can be reached from Escondido Canyon Road half a mile east of Aqua Dulce Canyon Road, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 10700 Escondido Canyon Road, Santa Clarita CA 91350, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Chinese Railroad Workers (approx. 5 miles away); Lang Station (approx. 5 miles away); Lang Southern Pacific Station (approx. 5.2 miles away); Acton Community Presbyterian Church (approx. 7.2 miles away); Power Plant No. 1 (approx. 10.2 miles away); Firefighters Oak of the Golden Dream (approx. 11.3 miles away); a different marker also named Oak of the Golden Dream (approx. 11.3 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Chinese Railroad Workers (approx. 5 miles away); Lang Station (approx. 5 miles away); Lang Southern Pacific Station (approx. 5.2 miles away); The Acton Cemetery (approx. 6.8 miles away); Soledad School District (approx. 7 miles away); Acton Community Presbyterian Church (approx. 7.2 miles away); Lazy T (approx. 9.6 miles away); Power Plant No. 1 (approx. 10.2 miles away).

 More about this marker.
 Located near the parking lot of Vasquez Rocks Interpretive Center.